-It’s hard to believe that July 2022 marks the 20-year anniversary of the Sarbanes-Oxley Act (SOX).
+It’s hard to believe that July 2025 marks the 23-year anniversary of the Sarbanes-Oxley Act (SOX).

 On the heels of the dot-com boom in the early 2000s, companies changed the way they operated and incentivized senior leaders: Financial fraud became rampant.

 Flagship financial fraud cases of the era included Enron (overstated revenue and concealed debt obligations), WorldCom (inflated earnings by $11 billion), and Tyco (inflated company income).
-It was these types of events that catalyzed more rigorous financial reporting and internal control requirements created under SOX.
+These events helped catalyze more rigorous financial reporting and internal control requirements created under SOX.

 The bipartisan law, sponsored by U.S. Senator Paul Sarbanes and U.S. Congressperson Michael Oxley, has had lasting impacts on public companies of all sizes, helping to create strong control environments, standardize processes, and mitigate financial reporting risks.